chenjj/CORScanner/README.md

 ## Credits
-This work is inspired by the following wonderful researches:
+This work is inspired by the following excellent researches:

 * James Kettle, “Exploiting CORS misconfigurations for Bitcoins and bounties”, AppSecUSA 2016*
 * Evan Johnson, “Misconfigured CORS and why web appsec is not getting easier”,  AppSecUSA 2016*